Agent Sai Srinivasa Athreya: Plot

-Later, Athreya catches a man nicknamed "Bobby" who has been following Athreya around, however, Bobby reveals himself as an Agent Bala Venkata Subramanya Swamy like him who runs FBI (Friends Bureau of Investigation) in Hassan, Karnataka fed with false information that Athreya is the real murderer.
-Athreya figures out that there is a huge conspiracy, and sees that various bodies have been dumped next to the railway track between Kakinada and Tada railway stations then Athreya understands a loop hole that Regarding of Railway rules within 72 hours no one claims the dead body the dead bodies is cremated by the Railway Authorities.
-He deduces that the bodies are loading in a Chennai to Delhi goods train.
-Using this information, Athreya sees that the bodies are loaded into the goods train at Arambakkam in Tamil Nadu.
+Later, Athreya catches a man nicknamed "Bobby" who has been following Athreya around, however, Bobby reveals himself as an amateur detective, who, like Athreya, runs an FBI (Friends Bureau of Investigation) in Hassan, Karnataka.
+Swamy was fed with false information that Athreya is the real murderer.
+Athreya figures out that there is a huge conspiracy, and sees that various bodies have been dumped next to the railway track between Kakinada and Tada railway stations.
+Athreya discovers that, per Railway rules, when no one claims the dead body in 72 hours, the dead bodies are cremated by the Railway Authorities.
+He deduces that the bodies are being loaded on a Chennai-to-Delhi goods train.
+Using this information, Athreya sees that the bodies are loaded at Arambakkam in Tamil Nadu.

-With the help of Vamsi, Bobby, and Sneha, he goes to Arambakkam after faking his death to mislead the people following him.
-In Arambakkam, he catches Gopalam a former stage artist, who reveals the whole plot: someone has been taking dead bodies from Hindu families on the pretext that they are taking the bodies to Kashi, a holy place to cremate the dead, for money, and then dump them next to railroads.
-He also finds out that Mahalakshmi's corpse has been dumped like this too since his uncle sent Mahalakshmi's body for Kashi.
-After an emotional breakdown, Athreya finds out that the fingerprints of the dead man in Venkatachalam have the same fingerprints of a murderer in Gujarat, and deduces that they are stealing the fingerprints of dead bodies as well to use them in crimes.
-Athreya and Bobby find that the people behind this wanted to set them up so that they wouldn't find the Bethaballi Amman's (a religious NGO) talismans on the dead bodies that were supposed to be removed before the bodies are disposed.
+With the help of SI Vamsi, Bobby, and Sneha, he goes to Arambakkam after faking his death to mislead the people following him.
+In Arambakkam, he catches Gopalam, who confesses everything:

+An organization hired Gopalam to take dead bodies from Hindu families on the pretext that they are cremating the bodies in Kasi, a place believed to be holy, in exchange for money.
+Instead, they dump them on the railway tracks.
+Athreya realizes that this happened with his own mother and is heartbroken.
+He deduces that they are stealing the fingerprints of dead bodies to use them to commit crimes, rig elections etc. Athreya and Bobby find that the people behind this wanted to set them up so that they wouldn't find the Bethaballi Amman's (a religious NGO) talismans on the dead bodies that were supposed to be removed before the bodies are disposed.